New South Wales D55 class locomotive: Construction

 In 1916, Clyde Engineering were awarded a contract for the construction of 300 K class locomotives.
 Following experiments with Southern type valve gear on an earlier class, Chief Mechanical Engineer Edward Lucy proposed its installation on these locomotives.
 The use of Southern valve gear was rare on locomotives operating outside the United States of America.
 Its use in this instance signaled the first NSWGR main line design with outside valve gear.
-The wisdom of the decision supporting Southern Valve Gear replacing the (inside) Allen Valve Gear of the 460 otherwise closely related Standard Goods Engines was borne out by the results, the K's (55's) averagely having much better valve events than those of their 460 close ancestors, throughout their lives.
+The wisdom of abandoning the previously used (inside) Allan Valve Gear of the 460 otherwise closely related Standard Goods Engines in favour of (outside) Southern Valve Gear was borne out by the results, the K's (55's) averagely having much better valve events than those of their 460 ancestors, throughout their lives.

 The first of the class, then classified as K1353, entered traffic on 29 November, 1918, but the NSWGR wanted to extensively test the first locomotive, so the next member did not appear for a further two years.
 Meanwhile, the contract had been reduced to just 120 locomotives.
 All were in service by March 1925 and were fitted with large capacity "Wampu" tenders.
 The last 30 were fitted with self-cleaning smokeboxes and outside bearings on the lead pony trucks.
 During World War 2, the 55 class were seriously considered for use as War Department locomotives in Iran and Iraq.